decentralised-dataexchange/data4diabetes-app/README.md

 ## About

 This repository contains a reference implementation of a diabetes application integrated with digital wallet agents and solid pods.
 This is part of Swedish Innovation Agency Vinnova funded project [Data4Diabetes - Swedish Health Data Space pilot with diabetes data using a MyData Operator infrastructure](https://www.vinnova.se/p/data4diabetes---swedish-health-data-space-pilot-with-diabetes-data-using-a-mydata-operator-infrastructure/).

-The app is written in Flutter and is released towards android and iOS.
+The app is written in Flutter and is released towards android and iOS and will be used as reference app towards demonstrating digital wallet and privacy dashboard integrations.

 ## Release status

-Work in progress.
+First releas completed (15-Nov-2023)

 ## Contributing